 The New Haven Inn located in central San Jose, just south of downtown, has housing and services for up to 20 adults.
-The only other LGBTQ-focused homeless shelter in the United States opened in San Francisco’s Mission District in 2015.
+The first LGBTQ-focused homeless shelter in the United States opened in San Francisco’s Mission District in 2015.
 Sacramento is moving forward with similar plans.

-The Board of Supervisors approved the LGBTQ temporary housing last fall.
+The Santa Clara County Board of Supervisors approved the LGBTQ temporary housing in late 2018.
 At that time, Supervisor Cindy Chavez said planning for it began in early 2017 after her office heard from a number of homeless LGBTQ teens and young adults.